conradoqg/dummyload/README.md

 kubectl apply -f k8s/hpa.yaml
 ```

+The sample deployment configures readiness and liveness probes against `/readyz` and `/livez` with a 10-second timeout and approximately 30-second verification window.
 Ensure you have a metrics server running in your cluster to enable the Horizontal Pod Autoscaler.

 Pull requests and issues are welcome!
 Feel free to contribute improvements or report bugs.